 5.45 Reach the crest of Cole Hill Road, with views south toward the Blackhead Range and Windham High Peak in the Catskills.
 As you continue on Cole Hill Road, the view opens up to include Mt.
 Hayden, Mt.
 Pisgah, Richmond Mountain, Ashland Pinnacle and Huntersfield Mountain, the route of the Long Path as it heads northwest from the Catskills to Schoharie County.

-5.90 Turn left on Woodstock Road, with Woodstock Park, part of Camp Woodstock, a large private campground and RV park, to the right.
+5.90 Turn left on Woodstock Road, and pass Woodstock Lake Campground, a large private campground and RV park, to the right.

-6.85 Filkins Hill Road goes off to the left.
-Continue straight ahead on Woodstock Road.
+6.75 Reach intersection with Filkins Hill Road to the left, but continue straight on Woodstock Road.

-8.90 The trail reaches a snowmobile bridge across Fox Creek and crosses the bridge, then turns left to skirt the edge of a field in a clockwise direction as it climbs upward toward NY Route 443.
+9.10 Cross a snowmobile bridge over Fox Creek, then turn left along the edge of a field to climb toward NY Route 443.

 Distance: 10.95 miles

 This section of the Long Path starts pleasantly as it passes through farm country.
 The section begins where the Long Path crosses NY Route 443 and follows a grassy road past a farm house to reach Stage Road.
 For the next mile the trail continues though fields and forests until it reaches Sawmill Road.
 The trail then continues along local roads to John Boyd Thacher State Park.
 The Long Path follows a series of trails through the park, emerging on the cliffs of the Helderberg Escarpment at the overlook on the north side of NY Route 157.
 Here, there are spectacular views northeast into Vermont.
 This ridge is made up of a core of limestone in which were found many fossils during the early days of geology in the 1800s.
 These fossils are known worldwide for their sequence from the Silurian to the Devonian eras.
 Early studies in this area helped lay the foundations for modern paleontology and geology.
-The Long Path then turns north and descends on the historic Indian Ladder Trail under the base of the cliffs, then follows the western boundary of John Boyd Thacher State Park northward.
-It continues north through the park along a newly constructed ski trail, with the Helderberg Escarpment to the right.
-The Long Path climbs to the top of the escarpment and heads in a generally northwest direction through the woods.
+The Long Path then turns north and descends on the historic Indian Ladder Trail under the base of the cliffs, continues north through the park along the escarpment, and then heads in a generally northwest direction through the woods.
 The section ends at the north end of the park in the parking lot off Old Stage Road.

 Take the New York State Thruway to Exit 22 (Selkirk).
 Turn right on NY Route 144 and continue south to NY Route 396.
 Turn right on Route 396 and follow it 6 miles to South Bethlehem, where Route 396 ends and the road becomes Albany County Route 301.
 Follow Route 301 west another 6 miles to its end at NY Route 443 in Clarksville.
 Turn left on Route 443 and follow it west about 5 miles to the second intersection with Stage Road, 1.5 miles from the intersection of NY 443/85.